Find specific grant - also see EARDA funding and Intramural funding pages

 InfoEd (SPIN/GENIUS/SMARTS) - a subscription software that passively or actively searches in Federal, State and Foundation funding opportunities for keywords that user selects or can set up a passive search for keywords and have results emailed daily to user.
 Contact Program Coordinator to get signed up for this service.

-Instructions for: Creating a SMARTS/GENIUS profile; New SPIN search; SPIN classic basic search; SPIN classic advanced search; Editing Genius profile; Editing keywords; Spin Definitions
+Instructions for: Creating a SMARTS/GENIUS profile; Editing Genius profile; Editing keywords; New SPIN search; Spin Definitions

 Federal Register - have to register on site but is free